top of page

 Ms Nkosi was invited to the BRICS Manufacturing Working Group, recognising the GFVC Model as a continental industrial framework.

-She prioritised internal system development over participation.
+She prioritised internal system development over immediate participation.

 III.
 Institutional Maturity & Asset-Backed Development (2019–